wong-justin/chafa-rust/README.md

 - `cd chafa-rust && cargo build`

-- Confirm that the example works by running `cargo run --example image2ansi`
+- Confirm that the example works by running `cargo test`

 ## Docs